What Is The Permanent Peoples’ Tribunal?

 Complaints heard by the Tribunal are submitted by the victims or by groups or individuals representing them.
 The PPT calls together all parties concerned and offers defendants the opportunity to make their own arguments heard.
 The panel of judges is selected for each case by combining members who belong to a permanent list and individuals who are recognized for their competence and integrity.

-Some recent cases on which the PPT has held Sessions and rendered judgments include:
+Some recent cases on which the PPT has conducted Sessions and rendered judgments include:

 - Peoples’ Tribunal on Sri Lanka, 7-10 December 2013, Bremen, Germany